Monastery of The Holy Spirit, Sheffield: Carmelite monastery

-Modern times
+Recent history

-Today there are 11 Carmelite nuns at The Monastery of The Holy Spirit.
-On Monday 5 October 2009, the monastery hosted the relics of Saint Thérèse of Lisieux for three hours as part of a nationwide tour of the U.K. At the time, Sister Mary of the Resurrection, aged 83 and prioress of the monastery, stated, "We were surprised but very privileged to be chosen, we thought the relics would go to the cathedral in Sheffield.
+On Monday 5 October 2009, the monastery hosted the relics of Thérèse of Lisieux for three hours as part of a nationwide tour of the U.K. At the time, Sr. Mary of the Resurrection, aged 83 and prioress of the monastery, stated, "We were surprised but very privileged to be chosen, we thought the relics would go to the cathedral in Sheffield.
 It's a big event for us and a joy.”

-In October 2024 the monastery appears to have closed and the building was for sale for around £3 million.
+In October 2024 the monastery closed and the building was for sale for around £3 million.
+In 2024 the nine remaining nuns could not maintain the heating costs for the large Victorian property any longer.